It still feels strange to me when I get compliments on my skin.

 However, I also learned in nutrition school that it can take up to 7 full years (!!) to restore the balance of essential fatty acids in our bodies after having a long-term diet high in omega-6.
-As someone who spent most of her life eating packaged and fast foods, I know my fatty acid balance is still off and so I take a krill oil supplement for the omega-3s.
-I may not need this later on but for now my body tests well for the supplement and thrives on it.
 This is one reason why it’s important to work one-on-one with a health coach or naturopath instead of following a general recommended protocol for these things, as everyone’s needs will be different.

 3. Let your skin breathe